eslint/eslint/docs/src/use/command-line-interface.md

 #### `--resolve-plugins-relative-to`

-Changes the directory where plugins are resolved from.
+**eslintrc Mode Only.** Changes the directory where plugins are resolved from.

 * **Argument Type**: String.
 Path to directory.
 * **Multiple Arguments**: No